evanlouie/eece443/assignments/ass7/iseefin_investments_body.md

 ### 2.1 	Project Purpose, Scope, and Objectives
 We envisage building and launching in the market a software tool to support Investment Clubs.
 An investment club is a group of persons who pool their financial resources (i.e., cash) in order to acquire and manage collectively a portfolio of securities (such as stocks, or bonds, or other publicly traded financial instruments)..

+For a more indepth purpose, scope, and objectives statment, refer to Appenix A (Use Case Documents) introduction and features.

 ### 2.2  Assumptions and Constraints
-Version 1.0 of the system must be fully deployed and operational by the end of **Q3 2015**
+Version 1.0 of the system must be fully deployed and operational by **October 3, 2014**

 ### 2.3 Project Deliverables
-* Business Use Cases
+* Business Use Cases (Appendix A)
 * Business Use Case Survey
 * Glossary
 * Supplementary Specifications
 * Creative Design Briefs
-* Navigation Map
 * User Interface Prototype
 * Use Case Survey
 * Data Model